Timișoara: Office sector

-City Business Center is the main office park in Timișoara, located in the city center.
+AFI Park (formerly City Business Center) is the main office park in Timișoara, located in the city center.
 Completed in 2015, the complex is fully leased, with tenants including international companies such as Accenture, SAP, Deloitte, Wipro, IBM, Visma, Hella, etc. Named the greenest office project in Romania by BREEAM, Vox Technology Park was completed in early 2018.
 Bega Business Park is located near the historic center.
 The first two buildings were completed in 2015 and early 2018, respectively, and are fully occupied by Nokia's campus.
 Under construction are ISHO Offices, part of a larger project, and United Business Center.
 The latter will include the tallest office building in Romania (155 m).

 IT&C sector

 At national level, Timișoara is one of the poles of the most intense activities in the IT industry.
 Well-known companies such as Google, Microsoft, IBM, Intel, Nvidia, Siemens, Nokia, Huawei, Atos, Accenture, Endava, Bitdefender or Visteon have offices in the city, supporting – through the hubs and the digital workshops created – start-ups and SMEs in the field.
 Before the rapid expansion of Cluj-Napoca, Timișoara concentrated the most IT professionals after Bucharest.
 In 2014, Timișoara had 7,000 employees in the field.
 In the same year, the Incuboxx cluster was inaugurated.
 Incuboxx is the largest IT&C business incubator in Romania, which includes 54 office spaces addressed to entrepreneurs and companies with local capital in the field.

 Timișoara ranks 394th in the 2019 Innovation Cities Index, an annual list of the world's most innovation-friendly cities.
 Bucharest and Timișoara are the only Romanian cities on the list published by the World Economic Forum.